C

 Is cryptocurrency taxed in Rhode Island?

-Rhode Island treats cryptocurrency as property following federal IRS rules.
-Capital gains and income from crypto are taxed as ordinary income at progressive state rates of 3.75% to 5.99%.
-No specific state exemptions apply to crypto transactions.
+Rhode Island treats cryptocurrency as property, following federal IRS guidelines.
+Capital gains and crypto income are taxed as ordinary income at state rates of 3.75% to 5.99%.
+No specific crypto exemptions exist currently.

 What is the crypto capital gains tax rate in Rhode Island?